Skip to main content

 The discovery of the healing high altitude climate

-Spengler quickly noticed that no villager suffered from the then-feared tuberculosis.
-In many places in Europe, the disease killed tens of thousands of people every year.
-Spengler blamed the special high mountain climate for the lack of tuberculosis in Davos.
-He shared this insight with many colleagues in his profession at home and abroad.
-He spread the word about the healthy Davos mountain climate throughout Europe - and as early as 1860, the first Davos guest house opened to accommodate spa guests.
-Spengler created a bed-and-breakfast treatment for tuberculosis sufferers, which mainly involved lots of sleep - on terraces or in the cowshed - and Veltliner wine.
-This method promised a cure and made Davos world-famous.
-Tuberculosis sufferers from all over the world visited the former farming village and laid the foundation for what is now the highest city in Europe with an international reputation.
+Spengler quickly noticed that none of the villagers suffered from the then-feared tuberculosis.
+While the epidemic claimed tens of thousands of lives each year in many European towns, Davos remained untouched.
+Spengler attributed this to the unique high-altitude climate.
+He shared his findings with colleagues both at home and abroad, thus making the healthy Davos mountain climate famous throughout Europe.
+As early as 1860, the first guesthouse for spa guests opened in Davos.
+Spengler also developed a rest cure for tuberculosis patients.
+It consisted primarily of plenty of sleep – on terraces or even in the cowshed – as well as Valtellina wine.
+The method was considered promising and made Davos world-famous.
+Soon, tuberculosis patients from all over the world were traveling to the former farming village.
+In doing so, they laid the foundation for today's Davos – the highest town in Europe with an international reputation.

 The world meets in Davos